openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/accessoryCuneateNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Accessory cuneate nucleus' is a nucleus of medulla oblongata.
+   :definition: Is a nucleus of medulla oblongata. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002864)]
    :description: The accessory cuneate nucleus is located lateral to the cuneate nucleus in the medulla oblongata at the level of the sensory decussation.
 It receives input from cervical spinal nerves and transmits that information to the cerebellum.
 These fibers are called cuneocerebellar fibers.
-In this function, the accessory cuneate nucleus is comparable to the upper extremity portion of the posterior spinocerebellar tract.
-[WP,unvetted].
+In this function, the accessory cuneate nucleus is comparable to the upper extremity portion of the posterior spinocerebellar tract. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002864)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0100211
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002864#accessory-cuneate-nucleus-1
    :name: accessory cuneate nucleus